-Dear Ms. Pallante:

-I endorse the comments submitted to the Copyright Office by the National Writers Union.
+Dear Ms. Pallante: I support the comments submitted to the Copyright Office by the National Writers Union.

-As a working writer, I oppose any "orphan works" legislation that permits use of my work without my knowledge or permission merely because someone claims they were unable to identify or locate me or any person or entity that they thought held certain rights to my work.
+As a working writer, I oppose any "orphan works" legislation that permits use of my work and any other writer's work without our knowledge or permission merely because someone claims they were unable to identify or locate me or any person or entity that they thought held certain rights to my work.